-- -- Swimming pool sales and supply, as defined in Chapter 51.
+- (a) [Sasaki plan.
+The Dallas Arts District Design Plan prepared by Sasaki Associates, Inc. in August, 1982 ("Sasaki Plan") (Exhibit 145A to Article 145 of Chapter 51P) shall serve as a guideline for development in this district.

-- (d) Uses permitted in the Ann Williams Way frontage area.
-The following uses are the only main uses permitted in the Ann Williams Way frontage area:
+- (b) Uses permitted in all parts of this district other than the Ann Williams Way [Flora Street] frontage area and Subdistrict 1.
+The following uses are the only main uses permitted in all parts of this district other than in the Ann Williams Way [Flora Street] frontage area and Subdistrict 1:

 - (1) Agricultural uses.

 - -- None permitted.

 - (2) Commercial and business services uses.

-- -- Catering service.
-[May only be located in a building with a minimum of one additional main use.]
+- -- Catering service. [must be located in a building with a minimum of one additional main use]

-- -- Custom business services.
-[May only be located in a building with a minimum of one additional main use.]
+- -- Custom business services. [must be located in a building with a minimum of one additional main use]

-- -- Custom woodworking, furniture construction, or repair.
-[May only be located in a building with a minimum of one additional main use.]
+- -- Custom woodworking, furniture construction, or repair. [must be located in a building with a minimum of one additional main use]

-- -- Job or lithographic printing.
-[May only be located in a building with a minimum of one additional main use.]
+- -- Job or lithographic printing. [must be located in a building with a minimum of one additional main use]

 - (3) Industrial uses.

 - -- None permitted.

 - (4) Institutional and community service uses.

 - -- Child-care facility.

 - -- Church.

 - -- College, university, or seminary.

+- [- Community service center.
+[SUP]

 - -- Convent or monastery.
 [SUP]

 - -- Library, art gallery, or museum.

 - -- Open-enrollment charter school.
 [SUP]